Course 5

 Week 2: ‘The Practice of Teacher Leadership’

-This week we look at developing a leadership mindset and the necessary skills
+This week we look at developing a leadership mindset and a skillset that will enable you to grow as a leader in a sustainable manner.

 Live lesson: (3 hours)